-- In Marge Piercy's He, She & It, the heroine suspects the VR representation of her husband in traction after a probably fatal incident.
+- In Marge Piercy's He She And It, the heroine suspects the VR representation of her husband in traction after a probably fatal incident is not real.
 She asks him a personal question, and his answer is the lie that she and her real husband put in a government file for just such a test.

-- Played with in The Hourglass Door trilogy (As it's full of time travel).
-In the second book, Leo tells V to go back in time and tell his past self that, "the lady of light" sent him, and that it is time, "to honor his vow," so that Past Leo won't kill Future V. In the third book, main character Abby goes back in time and saves Leo, who calls her his lady of light, and she asks him to promise to do something for the one who asks him to honor the vow.
+- Played with in The Hourglass Door trilogy: In the second book, Leo tells V to go back in time and tell his past self that "the lady of light" sent him, and that it is time "to honor his vow" so that Past Leo won't kill Future V. In the third book, main character Abby goes back in time and saves Leo, who calls her his "lady of light", and she asks him to promise to do something for the one who asks him to honor the vow.
 It gets more confusing from there.

 - In Battlestar Galactica (1978), when Starbuck escapes from the Cylons by stealing one of their ships, he proves it is him to the Galactica by "waggling" the ship back and forth (since the ID transmitter he was given was damaged).

-- In the Series Four Doctor Who episode "Forest of the Dead," Professor Song whispers the Doctor's name into his ear to prove that she knows him in the future.
+- In "Forest of the Dead", Professor River Song whispers the Doctor's name into his ear to prove that she knows him in the future.